uddeepk/aoc-2020/day-2/Readme.md

 > 3. Notice the cin.ignore() is a powerful tool in c++.
 How would I modify the program to function even when errors are present.

 Note: Still a lot to learn.
 First, efficacy.
 Then efficiency.

+22:12

+>Wrote code using scanf
+> How do I effectively use strings ?
+> How do I work around to using char array and determine the perfect size ?
+> What is the effect of using too big a char array size than required ?
+> How to make code more efficient ?